anthonycorletti/snok/docs/index.md

 With this in mind, snok is a Python toolkit for developers that focuses on making it simple and easy to build modern, full-stack applications, across web and AI frameworks.

-Snok is designed to leverage the best tools and packages that exist in the Python ecosystem in simple and easy to use workflows that accelerate development.
+Snok is designed to leverage the tools and packages of the Python ecosystem with awesome developer experience to increase the number of simple and easy to use workflows that developers can experience.

+Snok is designed for the programmer.

 ## 🎉 Featuring